Master of Public Health

 - Linguistic competence in English and a second language strengthens the application.

 - Strongly Recommended: Attend a Prospective M.P.H.
 Student Information Session.
 Applicants are strongly encouraged to attend one of these sessions.
 See the Department Events webpage for the calendar of information sessions offered each academic year.
 These faculty-led sessions provide detailed information about the program, curriculum, admission criteria, selection procedures, and the application process.
-To reserve a space in one of the sessions, email hedMPH@sfsu.edu with your name, your email address, and the date of the session.
+To reserve a space in one of the sessions, follow directions indicated on the Department Events webpage.
 For directions, parking and a campus map, view the SF State Parking & Transportation website.
 Out-of-area applicants unable to attend an information session can email hedMPH@sfsu.edu to receive a set of program informational documents by email.

 - Application Process: New M.P.H. students are admitted only during fall semesters, as a cohort learning community.
-An applicant must submit all required application materials by the March 1st priority application deadline for the application to be considered during the priority admission review period for subsequent fall semester admission.
+An applicant must submit all required application materials by the priority application deadline for the application to be considered during the priority admission review period for subsequent fall semester admission.
 These application materials include both those required by the SF State Division of Graduate Studies and those required by the SF State Department of Health Education.
-After the March 1st priority application deadline, if spaces remain in the incoming fall cohort, applications will be accepted on a rolling basis until May 31st, or until the subsequent fall cohort is filled, whichever comes first.
+After the priority application deadline, if spaces remain in the incoming fall cohort, applications will be accepted on a rolling basis until, or until the subsequent fall cohort is filled, whichever comes first.
+Please refer to the M.P.H.
+Program Admission website for updated deadlines for each admission cycle.

 - Admission Decision Notification.
-Applicants who apply by the March 1st priority application deadline will receive an admission decision notification from the Division of Graduate Studies by mid-April.
-For applicants who submit their applications after the priority deadline during a rolling admission period, admission decision notification will take place within 2–3 weeks of application submission.
+Applicants who apply by the priority application deadline will receive an admission decision notification from the Division of Graduate Studies.
+For applicants who submit their applications after the priority deadline during a rolling admission period, admission decision notification will take place within 2-3 weeks of application submission.
+Please refer to the M.P.H.
+Program Admission website for updated notification dates for each admission cycle.

 - M.P.H.
 Student Move to Classified Status.
 Admitted M.P.H. applicants enroll in the SF State M.P.H. program with conditionally classified status.
 To move to classified status, a student must meet all of the conditions specified by the Division of Graduate Studies and the Department of Health Education.
 These include any specialized conditions indicated in the Department of Health Education admission recommendation letter and M.P.H.
 Student Handbook, both the Level One and Level Two written English proficiency requirements for Master of Public Health students, meeting all the course grade thresholds as specified in the M.P.H.
 Student Handbook, completion of at least two consecutive semesters of coursework of 3.0 or higher grade point average, and the demonstration of professional ethics and effective collaborative learning skills.
 In addition, in order to continue in the M.P.H. program, a student must make satisfactory progress toward degree completion each semester, including meeting all standards as stipulated by the department.
 Departmental standards, detailed in the M.P.H.
 Student Handbook, include meeting the specified departmental grade thresholds for individual courses.
 M.P.H. students are allowed a maximum of two attempts to complete a required course at or above the threshold grade specified in the M.P.H.
 Student Handbook.
 A course withdrawal counts as a course completion attempt.
 Students who do not meet the grade threshold after two attempts at a course will be declassified.

 New students are admitted as a cohorted learning community for fall semesters only - there are no spring admits.
-The priority application period is October 1st through March 1st for subsequent fall semester admission.
-If spaces remain in the cohort after the March 1st priority application deadline, then there will be a rolling admission period from March 2nd to May 31st or until the incoming fall cohort is filled, whichever comes first.
+The priority application period begins on October 1st and continues till the priority application deadline for subsequent fall semester admission.
+Please refer to the M.P.H.
+Program Admission website for the updated deadline.
+If spaces remain in the cohort after the priority application deadline, then there will be a rolling admission period or until the incoming fall cohort is filled, whichever comes first.

 Written English Proficiency Requirement